Bull Ring, Birmingham: Archaeology on the site

 As the redevelopment of 2000 began, archaeological excavations were conducted on the site.
 Finds dated back to the 12th century; a ditch was discovered where the Selfridges store and Park Street car park are now situated.
 Archaeologists discovered that this was a boundary separating houses from a deer park in an area now occupied by Moor Street station.
 Rubbish discovered in the ditch was found to include fragments of misfired pottery with criss-cross patterns, indicating that pottery kilns had been located there in the 13th century.
 Many leather tanning pits dating to the 17th and 18th centuries were found on the Park Street car park site.
 These contained fragments of crucibles, pottery vessels in which metal was melted.
 The residues in these were alloys of copper with zinc, lead and tin.
 On the site where the Indoor Markets are now located, archaeologists discovered further leather tanning pits, these dating from the 13th century.

 Burials had also been discovered in the churchyard of St Martin's dating to the 18th and 19th century.
 Records of families were used to identify the bodies.

 Four information panels providing information on the discoveries and history of the site are in the Bull Ring at St Martin's Square, Edgbaston Street, Park Street and High Street.

-The first Birmingham Bull Ring Centre
+The first Bull Ring Centre

 In 1955, shops began to close down as the redevelopment of the area was proposed.
 Plans drawn up showed the creation of new roads and the demolition of old ones and all the buildings on the proposed site.
 Eleven companies submitted plans for the new Bull Ring however, Birmingham City Council elected to go for the proposals submitted by John Laing & Sons which used substantial material from designs by James A. Roberts.
-Demolition began in the late-1950s beginning with the demolition of the old fish market.
+Demolition began in the late-1950s beginning with the old fish market.
 Construction commenced in the summer of 1961.

 The outdoor market area was opened in June 1962 with 150 stalls within the new Bull Ring, which was still under construction.

+Adjoining the lower level of the shopping centre was the Bull Ring Bus Station, which opened in 1963 and was used mostly by Midland Red and its successors.